Osborne Village: Transportation

 Winnipeg Transit routes that cross through the Village are: 16 Osborne-Selkirk, 18 North Main-Corydon, 60 Pembina, 68 Grosvenor and 635 Misericordia Centre (Replace 99 and 185).

-Additionally, Osborne Village is served by two Transitway stations: Harkness and Osborne, with routes 64 Lindenwoods Express, 65 Grant Express, 66 Grant (local) and BLUE Line University of Manitoba/St. Norbert (Replacing 137, 160, 161, 162/170, 163, 180, 181 and 183).
+Additionally, Osborne Village is served by two Transitway stations: Harkness and Osborne.

-Current plans are for a new bicycle-pedestrian bridge to connect McFadyen Park with Fort Rouge Park over the Assiniboine River.
-The bridge would be partly financed by a grant from the Winnipeg Foundation.
-There are three designs vying for final approval.
+in 2018, the intention was announced to build a bicycle-pedestrian bridge to connect McFadyen Park with Fort Rouge Park over the Assiniboine River.
+While plans were completed in 2020, the project had yet to proceed by 2025.

 Canada Day

-Osborne Village's Canada Day Celebration, organized by the Osborne BIZ (Business Improvement Zone), was Winnipeg's largest and longest running street festival, drawing thousands of people from Winnipeg and the surrounding areas each year.
+Osborne Village's Canada Day Celebration, organized by the Osborne BIZ (Business Improvement Zone), was Winnipeg's longest running street festival.
 The two-day festival featured live music stages, food vendors, artisan booths, and kids' activities.
 The street block of Osborne Village closed for the duration of the street party.
-However, as of 2022, the festival was discontinued and was replaced by a weekly summer event called, Happy Fridays in the Village.
+However, as of 2022, the festival was discontinued and was replaced by a weekly summer event called Happy Fridays in the Village.